 duly incorporated, validly existing and in good standing under the law of the jurisdiction of its formation, (ii) it has all requisite corporate power and authority to execute, deliver and perform its obligations under this Agreement, (iii) the execution, performance and delivery of this Agreement has been duly authorized by Registrar, and (iv) no further approval, authorization or consent of any governmental or regulatory authority or of ICANN is required to be obtained or made by Registrar in order for it to enter into and perform its obligations under this Agreement, (v) that it will provide services to its customers and/or users using all due skill, care, diligence and professionalism.

 Limitation of Liability.
 In no event shall Stable Tone be liable for any special, indirect, incidental, punitive, exemplary or consequential damages, or any damages resulting from loss of profits or business interruption, arising out of or in connection with this agreement, even if Stable Tone has been advised of the possibility of such damages.
 In no event shall the maximum aggregate liability of Stable Tone and its subcontractors exceed the lesser of (i) the total amount paid to Stable Tone under the terms of this agreement for the immediately preceding 12 month period, or (ii) $50,000 USD.
+For the avoidance of doubt, liabilities for Registrar are limited to services provided to Registered Name Holders and/or obligations to ICANN as an ICANN Accredited Registrar, save otherwise willful misconduct and negligence of the Registrar against the Registry.

 Disclaimer of Warranties.
 The registrar tool kit, and all other items provided by Stable Tone or its subcontractors, are provided "as-is" and without any warranty of any kind.
 Stable Tone expressly disclaims all warranties and/or conditions, express or implied, including, but not limited to, the implied warranties and conditions of merchantability and satisfactory quality and fitness for a particular purpose and non-infringement of third party rights.
 Stable Tone does not warrant that the functions contained in the registrar tool kit will meet registrar's requirements, or that the operation of the registrar tool kit will be uninterrupted or error-free, or that defects in the registrar tool kit will be corrected.
 Furthermore, Stable Tone does not warrant nor make any representations regarding the use or the results of the registrar tool kit or related documentation in terms of their correctness, accuracy, reliability, or otherwise.
 Should the registrar tool kit prove defective, registrar assumes the entire cost of all necessary servicing, repair or correction of registrar's own systems and software.